defold/defold.github.io/_posts/2023-09-07-Defold-x-Luden-io.md

 _Defold profiler and an early version of Craftomation 101_
 </div>

-Another thing we love in Defold is a community.
+Another thing we love in Defold is the community.
 Since it’s not too big we always succeed in finding the right practical advice from someone without getting into holy wars and off-topic.
 Along with it, there are some wonderful open-source additions like [Druid](https://github.com/Insality/druid) — UI component framework and [Tiled](https://github.com/mapeditor/tiled) map editor.
 Especially it’s a big benefit for students who can learn by making tiny improvements to the open-source projects not as huge as the engine itself.
 For example, one of our students implemented Integration Tests for the unit testing system of Defold and another one made Input Text Field for Druid UI component framework.

 Defold development team is always super responsive and we can have a clear and transparent conversation about everything we are stuck with.
 This experience is more like customer support of a nice growing startup when you can see your issues being fixed in almost real time.